The only accurate weight-bearing monitoring system through the entire rehabilitation process

 The Smart Crutch Tips device can be used by patients recovering from nonsurgical and surgical treatments for hip, thigh, knee, shin, ankle, and foot injuries and pathologies

-Yes!
-A patient can begin their gait rehabilitation on crutches and progress to a cane for quality gait progression
+Yes, Canes with diameters from 17 to 30mm.
+A patients can begin their gait rehabilitation on crutches and switch to a cane for quality gait progression.

 Weight-bearing tracking service to control the load on the injured leg during rehabilitation